Le Cordon Bleu College of Culinary Arts-Cambridge

 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to Le Cordon Bleu College of Culinary Arts-Cambridge is Fisher College (0.7 miles away).
+- The nearest community college to Le Cordon Bleu College of Culinary Arts-Cambridge is Bay State College (0.9 miles away).

 - College Location Mi.
 Students

 - 1,108 students | 0.90 Mi122 Commonwealth Avenue